-Employee contributions pursuant to a salary reduction agreement are subject to income tax and FICA.
+Employee contributions pursuant to a salary reduction agreement are subject to income tax and FICA tax.

 Section 403(b) Plans

 403(b) plans resemble “qualified” (i.e., 401(k)) plans in many respects.
-Eligible participants may defer amounts from income tax up to an annual limit ($18,000 in 2015 and 2016).
-This amount may be increased for certain employees with more than 15 years service.
+Eligible participants may defer amounts from income tax up to an annual limit ($19,500 in 2020).
+This amount may be increased for certain employees with more than 15 years of service.
 In addition, additional tax-deferred “catch-up” contributions may be made to employees age 50 or older.

 Employer contributions (within dollar limitations) are tax-deferred and exempt from FICA.